Philip2809/neato-brainslug/README.md

 ### What is this?

 Repair your Neato Robot Vacuum to be controlled via home assistant after the shutdown of the Neato servers.
-The scope of this project is to give your robot at least the same functionallity as when you bought it, however as the project is in a development state, the current functionalities include:
+The scope of this project is to give your robot at least the same functionality as when you bought it, however as the project is in a development state, the current functionalities include:
 - Viewing status
 - Start & stop cleaning
 - Editing settings (even some hidden settings!)
 - Scheduling via an home assistant automation/script

-The ability to create, view and edit floormaps so the robot can get the same functionallity with nogo-lines and zones is in the making.
+The ability to create, view and edit floormaps so the robot can get the same functionality with nogo-lines and zones is in the making.

 Main card | Settings View :-------------------------:|:-------------------------: